nypl-spacetime/express-pg-oauth/README.md

 ## OAuth Providers

 express-pg-oauth uses [Grant](https://github.com/simov/grant) for all things OAuth.
-By default, express-pg-oauth uses Google, Twitter, Facebook and GitHUB as OAuth providers, but it's easy to add more: just edit [`config.js`](config.js) and add keys and secrets for the new provider(s) in your configuration JSON file as well.
+By default, express-pg-oauth uses Google, Twitter, Facebook and GitHub as OAuth providers, but it's easy to add more: just edit [`config.js`](config.js) and add keys and secrets for the new provider(s) in your configuration JSON file as well.

 ### Google